 How to Prevent Mold in your home?

-If you are a homeowner, who is currently dealing with mold or you want to avoid it altogether, let’s run through the six most effective ways to make sure mold will never become a problem for you or your family.
+if you’re a homeowner who is already struggling with mold or wants to avoid it completely.
+Let’s go through the six most efficient ways to ensure mold never becomes an issue for you or your family.

 1. Understand Where Mold Loves to Grow